 Custom vs. store bought

 The custom made night guard is a special guard that is professionally modified to fit the dental structure of the patient.
 This one will ensure that the teeth do not grind and that you sleep comfortably without any pain.
-The custom made guards are quite comfortable and also, they help to prevent the soreness, headaches, and jaw pain.
+The custom made guards are quite comfortable.
+They also help prevent the soreness, headaches, and jaw pain.

-The store-bought night guards are pre-designed to fit every type of dental structures.
-Because these are mass produced, they may not be as comfortable as the custom made.
+The store-bought night guards are manufactured in bulk to fit every type of person.
+Because these are mass-produced, they may not be as comfortable as the custom made.
 Most of the one size fits all guards have a default size and fit.
 Also, the material used is a lesser quality than the custom made dental night guards and wears down much quicker.